 You will also need to carefully plan your handmade card business.
 As well as planning the types of cards to sell, you will also need to determine your production calendar.
 Greeting cards are very seasonal, therefore you will need to be planning seasonal cards in advance to give you time to make and sell the cards in time for the relevant season.

-Check the Angel Policy of Your Stamps
+Check the Angel Policy or Terms and Conditions of Your Stamps

 Not all stamp designers allow you to sell work that you have created using their stamps, and other companies have restrictions.
 These restrictions might include limiting the number of cards made from any one stamp in a year or how the cards may be sold (for instance from retail outlets only and not online or from markets).
 Some companies require that the stamp information is placed on the back of the card or that the designer's name is credited.
 This policy is known as an 'Angel Policy' and each stamp designer or retailer will have their policy readily available.
 It is worth checking the Angel Policy of a stamp designer before designing any projects that incorporate their designs.
 See this List of Rubber Stamping Companies with Angel Policies for information from over fifty companies.